PhilipKolarov/single_file_projects_python/README.md

 time_tracker - a function that prints the current time by a calculation of its own;

+class_battery - class that can determine how much energy is used by a battery and how much is remaining;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance